Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 In addition to all of the above, I have a policy that I don’t eat a second meal of the day unless I have done some exercise, even if it is just pullups.

 ###Rest days

+I didn't used to take explicit rest days.
+But I experimented with it, on the advise of Anna Salamon, and the difference in how I felt was noticeable.
+Remember, we are aiming for effective modes, not effective traits.
+If you never give yourself explicit time to rest (or don’t give yourself enough time), then you’ll tend to slack off during your work time.
+You want your work time to be high quality, which means supporting that work time with explicit rest time.
+These days, I take a rest day at least once a week.

+In my parlance, a rest day is a day where I steer mainly by the question “what would be most nourishing right now?” / I don’t do anything that I don’t viscerally feel like doing, from the time I wake up to the time that I go to sleep (modulo taking a little bit of time in the evening to do a daily review and plan my next day).

+I don’t exactly avoid using will power, since for instance, I might strength train hard, which does require some amount of will power, but it still feels “soft” or something.

+Personally, on rest days I will often:

+* Meditate
+* Strength train
+* go on walks
+* Cook my own food
+* Make music
+* Start new side projects
+* Read comic books
+* Watch movies

+The day after a rest day, the feeling of refreshedness is palpable.
+I subjectively feel more alert, and responsive, and energetic, and it is easier to focus.

+####Theory

+I’m not sure what the “active ingredient” of rest days are.
+I will sometimes spend much of a rest day doing pretty intense cognitive work on some side project, but nevertheless, I’ll feel notably refreshed the next day.
+This makes me think that the core thing is something like “dropping my psychological commitments” (in the GTD sense of the word “commitment”).
+Where usually some part of my mind is tracking all the things that need to happen and that I want to do, on a rest day, anytime a commitment “pings” me, I respond with “that’s not my responsibility today.”

+[link to ‘pause your feedback loops’]

+It is also possible that the active ingredient is just that I’m doing different things on rest days than on work days,

+[Dig deeper into intrinsic and extrinsic motivation and how it relates to energy levels.]

+I haven’t figured out the optimal cadence of rest days yet.
+Presumably there is some frequency that maximizes my output, and I could find this number by simple binary search.

+[link to ‘weekend Wednesdays’]

+####Prerestday space clearing

+Because I want to turn off my sense of stress and pressure for a day, I need to explicitly process everything and put them all in their places, before the rest day starts.
+The goal is to deal with everything urgent, and make plans for the next workday, to deal with everything else.

+#####Pre Rest day checklist:

+1. Preparation (must be day before)
+	1. Process personal email
+	2. Process CFAR email
+	3. Process reminders
+	4. Process distraction notes
+	5. Do a check for dangling threads / open loops.
+Deal with them, schedule them, or put them in a process.
+	6. Schedule my next rest day.

 ###Day-level Energetic Rhythms